martymcflywa/martymcflywa.github.io/about.md

 ## Who the F*CK is Marty?

 Grew up in Sydney and followed a girl all the way to Perth where Marty now lives.
-He has previously studied Graphic Design and has dabbled in freelance work designing logos, websites (static and CRM based) and promotional material for small businesses.
+He has previously studied Graphic Design and has dabbled in freelance work designing logos, websites (static and CMS based) and promotional material for small businesses.
 Marty also has work experience as a Business Analyst for a local utility company for two years.

 Outside of work, Marty taught himself how to mix two records together hap-hazardly and managed to worm his way into permanent residency in Perth nightclubs for almost 10 years under the pseudonym *Marty Mcfly*.
 He also managed to score a few annual gigs at some national music festivals, and was even featured on [Triple J](https://soundcloud.com/martymcfly/triple-j-the-club-2007-09-07).
 Marty also tried his hand at music production and managed to score a [digital release](http://www.junodownload.com/products/the-perth-city-ep/1973471-02/) through Grits N Gravy.
 But the indulgent, sleepless rockstar lifestyle finally caught up with him and Marty sadly hung up the headphones in 2013.